 Afterwards, two additional major migration waves from Britain brought many English Quakers and a high number of immigrants from the Northern British borderlands to America.
 From about 1675 to 1715 the Quakers – who had lived in England’s North Midlands before their migration – resided in the Delaware Valley (around Philadelphia), while later, from roughly 1717 to 1775, the people from the borderlands of northern Britain moved to the Appalachian backcountry.

-For instance, the Quaker community was founded on a remarkable work ethic, a Christian notion of spiritual equality and a pluralistic idea of reciprocal liberty.
-The latter represented a Christian concept, embracing all humanity.
+For instance, the Quaker community was founded on a remarkable work ethic, a notion of spiritual equality and a pluralistic idea of reciprocal liberty.
+Particularly the latter two were Christian concepts, embracing all humanity.

-It entailed religious freedom or „liberty of conscience“, as the Quaker’s most prominent member, William Penn (1644-1718), worded it.
+‘Reciprocal liberty’ entailed religious freedom or “liberty of conscience,” as the Quakers‘ most prominent member, William Penn (1644-1718), worded it.
 Notably, for the Quakers, liberty of conscience even applied to ideas they believed to be false.
-Suffice it to say, in this context, that these conceptions were or have been influential in American society.
+Suffice it to say, in this context, that these conceptions have still been influential in American society.

-Big Trouble among the British (Regions) in Colonial America
+Big Trouble among the British in Colonial America

 Undeniably, these groups of colonists shared striking characteristics.
 That is, they migrated from Britain, spoke English and were Christians.
-In spite of these shared characteristics and their familiarity with traditional British or English rights like trial by jury, the protection of property rights and the right of representative government, the British groups of migrants were culturally different from one another.
+In spite of these shared features and their familiarity with traditional English rights such as trial by jury, the protection of property rights and the right of representative government, the British groups of migrants were culturally different from one another.
 Each of them highly influenced the cultural identity of the respective settlement region.